yulin6/FishGame-Codebase3/Fish/README.txt

 - "make clean" to clear project artifacts
 - "make" to generate a fresh build from the source code
 - "cd ../" to move up a directory to the top-level Fish/ directory
-- "./xtest" to run the test script (this will cd Common, run the tests, and return)
+- "./xtest" to run the test script (this will cd Common, run the tests, cd back, cd to Player, run the tests for that directory, then cd back again)
 - Test source code can be found within Common/test/, with further subdirectories depending on the software component the tests were written for.
+Player/test contains unit tests for the player component.
-- Individual tests can be run with
-"java -cp /usr/share/java/junit4.jar:out/:out-test/:resources/ org.junit.runner.JUnitCore <classname>"
+- Individual tests for Common can be run from inside Common/ with "java -cp /usr/share/java/junit4.jar:out/:out-test/:resources/ org.junit.runner.JUnitCore <classname>" where <classname> is the test class to run, properly prepended with the package it belongs to.
-where <classname> is the test class to run, properly prepended with the package it belongs to.
+- Individual tests for Player can be run from inside Player/ with "java -cp /usr/share/java/junit4.jar:../Common/out/:../Common/out-test/:../Common/resources/ org.junit.runner.JUnitCore <classname>" where <classname> is the test class to run, properly prepended with the package it belongs to.